PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ## Pading
 Now this is already a very nice looking shield in my opinion, but sadly we have put put in all this padding.

-Around the edges with isolation pipe...
-(TODO COST)
+Around the edges with isolation pipe, this one cost 2.5€ pieces from Bauhaus, and I used 3.
 ![image](/img/shield/IMG_3089.jpg)
 ![image](/img/shield/IMG_3090.jpg)
 ![image](/img/shield/IMG_3091.jpg)
 ![image](/img/shield/IMG_3092.jpg)

-And on the front with yoga mat...
-(TODO COST)
+And on the front with yoga mat.
+At 4.95€ from Etola.
 ![image](/img/shield/IMG_3141.JPG)
 ![image](/img/shield/IMG_3142.JPG)
 ![image](/img/shield/IMG_3143.JPG)